 Social Partnership/Social Dialogue

 Tripartism in Georgia is in process of the development.
 The Labour Code of Georgia has established a “Tripartite Social Partnership Commission”, composed by members of the Government of Georgia and representatives of employers’ associations and workers’ associations operating in various industries across the country.
 The Statute of the Tripartite Social Partnership Commission (TSPC) was adopted by Georgian Government’s Resolution N258 of 7 October 2013.
 Amendments have been made to the Government's Decree N258 “Approving a Statute of Tripartite Social Partnership Commission” in March 2016.
-Following the amendments Minister of Labor, Health and Social Affairs was entrusted to call the meeting in case of absence of the Prime-Minister and Labor and Employment Policy Department was determined as a secretariat.
+Following the amendments Minister of Labour, Health and Social Affairs was entrusted to call the meeting in case of absence of the Prime-Minister and Labour and Employment Policy Department was determined as a secretariat.
+Which was approved in 2016.

 In order for the Ministry to fulfill the task given by the Commission (TSPC) with the support of ILO a strategic planning meeting was held in Batumi for piloting social dialogue at the regional level.
 Before the meeting TSPC secretariat and the government of Adjara communicated and the decision has been made about the composition of the TSPC in Adjara.